-Condition: The Commission did not maintain adequate internal records in order to prepare an accurate and complete reporting of federal awards expended without significant effort at year-end.
-The Commission does not currently maintain written policies and procedures for determining allowable costs and compliance with procurement requirements in accordance with 2 CFR expenditures and revenues accurately and with appropriate supporting documentation or reconciliations.
+Condition: The Commission did not maintain adequate internal records in order to prepare an accurate expenditures and revenues accurately and with appropriate supporting documentation or reconciliations.
 As the Commission is relatively new to federal grant funding, written policies and procedures over allowable costs and procurement have not been developed.